 OK, so let’s get this out the way first; this is one of those free movies that Amazon Prime hosts, but you will have to watch it with ads.
 Trust us, though; it is totally worth it.
 Starring James Stewart and Donna Reed, the classic Christmas story follows a man named George Bailey, who has spent his life-giving up his dreams to help his community instead.

-Like we said at the beginning of this list, all these films are free to watch with your normal Prime subscription.
-If you do feel like spending some cash you can also rent other hit Christmas movies like Elf, and The Polar Express for a set price.
+Like we said at the beginning of this list, all of these movies are free to watch with your normal Prime subscription.
+If you do feel like spending some cash you can also rent other hit Christmas features like Elf and The Polar Express for a set price.